stevenkhwun/Statistical-Computing/Sample.md

-# Statistical-Computing

-Materials for the course STAT3701 Introduction to Statistical Computing by Charlie Geyer at the University of Minnesota.
+# Python for Data Analysis, 3rd Edition

 Materials and IPython notebooks for "Python for Data Analysis, 3rd Edition" by Wes McKinney, published by O'Reilly Media.
 Book content